Arrange a callback

 It’s usually quite easy to prove that a duty of care existed for collisions on roundabouts and at mini-roundabouts because of the Road Traffic Act 1988.
 It states that all road users must take reasonable precautions to try and reduce accidents and injuries on the road.
 Essentially, this means motorists must pay attention when driving and abide by the rules of the Highway Code.

-It is possible for many types of accidents to lead to collisions on roundabouts and personal injury claims.
+Roundabouts can be a hotspot for accidents and personal injury claims.
 We won’t provide details of them all here but some common examples include:

-It’s important to note that drivers, passengers, cyclists, motorcyclists, pedestrians and all other road users could be entitled to compensation for injuries sustained in a roundabout accident if the accident was caused by another road user’s negligence.
+Crucially, roundabout accident claims are not just limited to drivers.
+Passengers, cyclists, motorcyclists, pedestrians, and other road users may also be entitled to compensation if the accident was caused by another party’s negligence.

 In this section, we’ve listed some of the most common injuries that could result in a roundabout accident claim.
 Don’t worry if you don’t see your injury on our list, this is just a sample and we could still support your claim.
 Some of the most common injuries from accidents at roundabouts include: